 In the event a participant in the 2015 Plan terminates employment or is terminated by us (or by our parent or subsidiary) without cause, any options which have become exercisable prior to the time of termination will remain exercisable for three months from the date of termination (unless a shorter or longer period of time is determined by the plan administrator).
 In the event a participant in the 2015 Plan is terminated by us (or by our parent or subsidiary) for cause, any options which have become exercisable prior to the time of termination will immediately terminate.
-If termination was caused by death or disability, any options which have become exercisable prior to the time of termination (unless a shorter or longer period of time is determined by the plan administrator).
+If termination was caused by death or disability, any options which have become exercisable prior to the time of termination, will remain exercisable for twelve months from the date of termination (unless a shorter or longer period of time is determined by the plan administrator).
 Unless an individual award agreement otherwise provides, all vesting of all other awards will generally terminate upon the date of termination.